 Most of your energy stores are filled up before race morning, so pre-race breakfast is not about filling up the tank, but topping it off.
 Here’s another place where people vary a ton.
 I usually recommend something like an energy bar or instant oatmeal for a few hundred easy-to-digest, carb-heavy calories.
 But I have seen some people have success just having coffee and an electrolyte drink and won an ultra after eating 6 packets of oatmeal and 3 bananas (seriously).
 This is one of those places where you should focus on doing what works for you.

-For lower intensity races, you can usually eat a bit more and closer to the race, since digestion won’t be substantially impeded during activity for most athletes.
+For lower-intensity races, you can usually eat a bit more and closer to the race, since digestion won’t be substantially impeded during activity for most athletes.
 For short races, try to make sure you have plenty of time to digest.
-I generally do not eat before a 5k race if it’s first think in the morning.
+I generally do not eat before a 5k race if it’s first thing in the morning.
 If anything, perhaps a banana.

 4. Arrive Early Before a Race

 Arrive at the race site at least 45-60 minutes before if possible.

 Life is complicated.
 Don’t make race morning complicated too.
 Giving yourself more time to relax and get ready will take away some of the confusion and stress of the day.

 Around 30 minutes before, do a short jog, or a more complex warm-up routine for more intense races.

 Even longer races benefit from warm-ups due to their neuromuscular, metabolic, and psychological benefits.
 It can be as simple as a five-minute slow jog, followed by a few dynamic stretches.
 Giving your body plenty of time before the race to start the warm-up has the added benefit of allowing you to center yourself emotionally before the race starts.